Package Documentation

 Fetch a list of active campaign IDs within the given time window.

-This will create risk:attack nodes for threats in each campaign.
+This will create risk:alert nodes for threats in each campaign.

 The --updated option is parsed as an ival type, and therefore